The new Apple TV 4K isn't a must-buy — but the Siri Remote is | CNN Underscored

 It’s the remote, though, that steals the spotlight.
-The all-new Siri Remote keeps the name of a pretty divisive piece of tech (we didn’t hate it), but refreshes it in a way that breathes new life into a TV remote.
-It’s also available on its own for $59.99 and, for many, that might be the upgrade to make here.
+The all-new Siri Remote keeps the name of a pretty divisive piece of tech (we didn’t hate it) but refreshes it in a way that breathes new life into a TV remote.
+It’s also available on its own for $59 and, for many, that might be the upgrade to make here.

-We’ve spent a week jamming out to music and binging more than 70 hours of content all in the name of testing the new Apple TV 4K and Siri Remote, comparing it to the previous Apple TV 4K and the original Apple TV.
+We’ve spent a week jamming out to music and bingeing more than 70 hours of content all in the name of testing the new Apple TV 4K and Siri Remote, comparing it to the previous Apple TV 4K and the original Apple TV.

 The who, what and how